 - Written reprimand: The employee is presented with a written reprimand.
 The document should again include the rule, expectations, warning, of cooperation, etc. A copy is included in the employee's official personnel file and remains on record for two years.

-- Suspension: The employee is temporary removed from the worksite, without pay.
+- Suspension: The employee is temporarily removed from the worksite, without pay.
 Length of the suspension may vary depending on the offense and situation.
-Suspensions require approval from Human Resources, and suspension letters are prepared by or with Human Resources.
+Suspensions require approval from the appropriate campus labor relations official, and suspension letters are prepared by or with the appropriate campus labor relations official.
 A copy of the suspension letter is permanently kept in the employee's official personnel file.

 - Demotion: The employee is involuntary placed in a lower class, with lower pay.
 This disciplinary action is rarely approved and used.
 It is considered in cases of poor work performance where the problem is competence, not negligence.
-Demotions require executive approval, and demotion letters are prepared by Human Resources.
+Demotions require executive approval, in conjuction with the appropriate campus labor relations official.
 A copy of the demotion letter is permanently kept in the employee's official personnel file.

 - Discharge/Termination: The employment relationship is involuntarily severed by the university for reasons other than lack of funds or work.
 This is the final step of progressive discipline or perhaps the first and only appropriate step for serious offenses.
-Terminations require approval, and discharge letters are prepared by Human Resources.
+Terminations require executive approval, and discharge letters are prepared by the appropriate campus labor relations designee.
 A copy of the discharge letter is permanently kept in the employee's official personnel file.

 There is an alternative discipline program that applies to some employees wherein Level 1 and Level 2 letters are issued to employees instead of suspensions without pay.
 The alternative discipline program applies to disciplinary actions related to time and attendance, work performance problems.